InteractScience: Programmatic and Visually-Grounded Evaluation of Interactive Scientific Demonstration Code Generation: Related Work

-\paragraph{LLMs for Scientific Visualization.} Recent work has extended LLM evaluation to scientific and educational contexts.
+Recent work has extended LLM evaluation to scientific and educational contexts.
 Benchmarks like SridBench~\citep{SridBench} focus on generating scientific figures with semantic and structural accuracy, while EduVisBench~\citep{EduVisBench} assesses pedagogically effective visual explanations for STEM education.
 These approaches emphasize domain knowledge but largely consider static visuals and do not evaluate interactive code or functional correctness.
-Other efforts treat interfaces as first-class outputs: \cite{GenerativeInterfaces} shows that LLMs can synthesize task-specific UIs with strong human preference, and \cite{TheoremExplainAgent} generates theorem explanations using Manim animations with automated metrics.
+Other efforts treat interfaces as first-class outputs: \citet{GenerativeInterfaces} demonstrate that LLMs can synthesize task-specific UIs with strong human preference, and TheoremExplainAgent~\citep{TheoremExplainAgent} generates theorem explanations using Manim animations with automated metrics.
+VinciCoder~\citep{vincicoder} uses reinforcement learning to enhance multimodal code generation, including scientific visualization, via iterative refinement with visual feedback.
 However, such evaluations focus on presentation quality or user perception rather than verifying event-driven correctness in executable, web-based scientific demonstrations.
-Due to the difficulty of assessing interactive behavior, most prior efforts still rely heavily on manual evaluation. \emph{\textsc{InteractScience} fills this gap by providing an automated evaluation framework with faithful real-interaction simulation, jointly assessing visual quality and scientific correctness.}
+Due to the difficulty of assessing interactive behavior, most prior efforts still rely heavily on manual evaluation. \emph{InteractScience fills this gap by providing an automated evaluation framework with faithful real-interaction simulation, jointly assessing visual quality and scientific correctness.}